grantwinney/blog/content/posts/raspberry-pi-virtual-machine-in-virtualbox/index.md

 ### Upgrading Packages

 From time to time, you may want to upgrade the packages installed on your new VM.
 To do that, you’ll need to be logged in as root, but “sudo” isn’t installed by default.
-You can [follow this tutorial to install sudo](https://www.privateinternetaccess.com/forum/discussion/18063/debian-8-1-0-jessie-sudo-fix-not-installed-by-default), or just type “su” and enter your password.
-Personally, I’d recommend installing sudo.
-Every example you find is going to tell you to use it, not to type “su”.
+You can [install sudo easily enough](https://unix.stackexchange.com/a/333062), which I’d recommend doing since most examples you find are going to tell you to use it.

 To upgrade installed packages, run: